Alexell/XEmpireBot/README.md

 **PvP negotiations** are disabled by default.
 Enable at your own risk.
 Upgrade your negotiation and ethics skills to win in case of a tie.
 The default strategy is randomly selected for each negotiation.
 If you wish, you can specify your own strategy, which will be used **in all** negotiations.
 League names for the **PVP_LEAGUE** parameter: `bronze`, `silver`, `gold`, `platina`, `diamond`.
 Strategy names for the **PVP_STRATEGY** parameter: `aggressive`, `flexible`, `protective`.
 The **PVP_COUNT** parameter determines the number of negotiations the bot will conduct in one cycle (the bot performs all actions, then sleeps for an hour, which is the recurring cycle).

-The answers to the **daily quiz**, **rebus** and the list of funds with guaranteed profits for **investing** are loaded from a [json file](https://alexell.ru/crypto/musk-empire/data.json) on my website.
+The answer to the **daily quiz** and the list of funds with guaranteed profits for **investing** are loaded from a [json file](https://alexell.ru/crypto/musk-empire/data.json) on my website.
 I will try to update the data daily so that all your deployed bots can perform these actions and earn additional profit.
-However, for investing in the funds, you also need to specify the investment amount in the **INVEST_AMOUNT** parameter.
-Specify strictly one of the three amounts that are available to you in the game itself.
-If no amount is specified, the bot will not invest, and only the quiz will be executed.
+When investing, the bet amount will always be the maximum, as the profit is guaranteed.
+If there is not enough money for the maximum bet, the bet amount will be reduced.

 ## Quick start
 ### Windows